The interview is an established aspect of the hiring cycle, but there is no definitive way for organisations to manage the process.

 What is certain though is that how you conduct an interview reflects on both yourself and your organisation.
 A chaotic process will convince the best candidates to look elsewhere, while a well-thought through, efficient experience will help in persuading them to work for you.

-This guide will help you to plan a structured process where you hold the right types of interviews, ask the right questions, and ultimately select the right candidates.
+This guide, how to conduct authoritative and informative job interviews will help you to plan a structured process where you hold the right types of interviews, ask the right questions, and ultimately select the right candidates.

 It is unwise to make a final decision during the interview itself and extending a job offer to your preferred candidate.
 Take time to review your interviewees’ performance and consult with your colleagues before making your final decision.